KxSystems/ml/docs/utilities/preproc.md

 returns a list with the integer values of `data` replaced by their appropriate 'true' representation.
 Values that do not appear in the mapping supplied by `map` are returned as null values

-!!!Note
+> Note
+>
-	This function is primarily used when attempting to convert classification predictions from a fitted model to their underlying representation.
+> This function is primarily used when attempting to convert classification predictions from a fitted model to their underlying representation.
 It is often the case that a user will convert a symbol list to an integer list in order to allow their machine learning model to fit the data appropriately.

 ```q
 // List of symbols to be encoded